kusbr/Bicep-Hackathon/readme.md

 Output:

-- NIC resource is created and associated with the NSG
+- NIC resource is created and associated with the referenced NSG and Subnet

 ***